RobinB87/Angular17-Nx/angular-cli-to-migrate/README.md

 new:
 npx create-nx-workspace@latest =>

-- standalone
+- package based (not an option anymore?) => pure repo, do what you want
+- standalone => contains all nx features, but is not a monorepo, useful for building single apps
-- integrated monorepo
+- integrated monorepo => preconfigured open for multiple apps and libs
+- migration: migrate existing app to nx

 # Use Nx cli